 - Always do a patch test.
 We advise doing this for all skincare/haircare before using for the first time, but it’s especially important for anything containing AHAs/BHAs.
 Peels may not be suitable for sensitive skin so doing a patch test helps you to identify if you will have a negative reaction.
 Not sure how to do this?
 The Ordinary have a great guide which covers how to do a patch test for a variety of products.

 - Introduce into your routine gradually.
-Start slowly with just one application a week and then every other day until your skin gets used to it.
-Then alternate between the two – nightly or weekly – but always observe how your skin is reacting.
+Start slowly with just one application a week and then a few times a week until your skin gets used to it.
+Then alternate between the two – weekly or a few times a week – but always observe how your skin is reacting.

 - Remember to apply SPF daily as photosensitivity is increased making the skin more vulnerable to sun damage and pigmentation after using AHAs/BHAs.

 - Steer clear of hot baths, perfumed skincare and other potent ingredients.
 Shortly after use, your skin may feel sensitive, so we recommend avoiding anything perfumed or with ingredients such as vitamin C, retinol and exfoliants.
 If your skin remains sensitive for more than a few hours then consider stopping using the acid until it feels stronger again.

 - Do not overuse.
 These acids can leave the skin red and dry, and cause pigmentation, premature ageing and thinning of the skin.
 If you want to use acids, then we recommend going to a dermatologist rather than using the at-home ones, to avoid overuse resulting in your skin looking and feeling worse off.